 HeroScape's Master Set (Rise of the Valkyrie) includes a remarkable amount of terrain, along with 30 figures.
 But if you want to build an epic HeroScape battlefield, you need more than just the Master Set.
-Here are my suggestions on what to buy, in this order.
+Here are our suggestions on what to buy, in this order.

 Your first purchase should definitely be the Master Set.
 And not just because you need it to play the game: it includes the most terrain (a total of 273 hexes), plus two ruins which can be used for cover by most figures.

 A second Master Set gives you another 252 land hexes, 21 more water hexes, and 2 additional ruins.
 This is a necessary investment for serious HeroScape players.
 Around this point, you'll also need to buy some large plastic tubs to store all of your HeroScape terrain and figures.

 With another bridge, you can create a second river crossing or make your lone bridge double wide, and the roads allow figures to move more quickly across the board.
 The Dumutef Guards (one comes with each RttFF expansion) are interesting figures as well.

 Yes, a third Master Set.
 It comes in handy when you want to build a large board.

-The third set of Road to the Forgotten Forest is another great option -- the road tiles and bridges really do help the HeroScape battlefields take shape.
+The second set of either of these expansions, whichever you prefer, would be our next choice.
+The third set of Road to the Forgotten Forest is another great option—the road tiles and bridges really do help the HeroScape battlefields take shape.